iarchakov/OPRA-data-extraction/README.md

 # OPRA-data-extraction
-Regularized data extraction from the raw OPRA dataset
+A structured data extraction from the raw OPRA dataset